MonliH/coperr-lang/docs/source/index.rst

 - **Have a consistent syntax.** Copper's syntax was designed to be elegant and consistent.
 It does **not** have many exceptions/inconsistencies as far as syntax is concerned.

 - **Be different.** You might be thinking, why would I ever use this over Python (or some other programming language)?
-  It's just another language to learn, and it provides the same features as a lot of programming language.
+  It's just another language to learn, and it provides the same features as a lot of other programming languages.
   That's where your wrong.
 I am is currently implementing a powerful new programming paradigm that will boost your productivity and make your want to use Coperr!

 Contents